Mortgage Q&A: “What is a streamline refinance?”

 While a streamline refinance may be your easiest option, it may not be the best choice for you.

-Whenever you’re in the market for a refinance, it’d be wise to take the time to shop around.
+Whenever you’re in the market for a refinance, it’s wise to take the time to shop around.

 That means looking beyond your current lender and/or loan type to see if there’s something better out there.

-You may find a lower mortgage rate with a new lender that will justify a more lengthy qualification process.
+You may find a lower mortgage rate with a new lender that will justify a more involved qualification process.